"It is with joyful hearts that our family shares this money with MORE."

 “We hope that this will mean MORE continues to stay open, that MORE will stand as a lasting model of how to respect, love, and support people from all over the world who are trying to build new lives in the United States.
 There is nowhere else in the world like MORE!
 At the heart of MORE is an inexplicable, unconditional welcome that is worth saving.
 We hope our donation inspires others to join us in giving; it might be the best money any of us have ever spent!"

-Last year, MORE served more than 1200 people in our programs.
+Last year, MORE served almost 1,000 people in our programs.
 We believe that one of our strengths is that our doors are open to any group of new Americans.
 More than twenty cultures and ethnic groups have been served at MORE this year.
 They include:

 Karen (from Burma)

 Hmong (from Laos)

 Oromo (from Ethiopia)